By SHERWIN DE VERA

 The NCIP director also implied that the communities were partly to blame for the breach in the FPIC procedure.

-Calde added that since most of the residents had already received compensation for their properties, the community gave permission for construction to begin.
+Calde added that since most of the residents had already received compensation for their properties, the community permitted construction to begin.

 The question of transparency in the proceedings

-Section 4g of the FPIC guidelines underscores “transparency and clarity” as a key operational principle, mandating project proponents to “make full and accurate disclosure of information.”
+Section 4g of the FPIC guidelines underscores “transparency and clarity” as a critical operational principle, mandating project proponents to “make full and accurate disclosure of information.”

 However, nothing in the FPIC team stated in its report that the “proponent presented everything about the operational and environmental management plan and other information relevant to the project.”
 However, nothing in the document indicated that NIA-Region 2 disclosed the entirety of the loan agreement on the project.

 During talks with provincial officials and a site visit, CPA members and delegates of the 35th Cordillera Day held in Kalinga discovered that the communities and local government officials were not aware of the provisions of the loan.